Shutdown of Sky Global: Raids

 On 9 March 2021 around 16:00 Belgian police carried out about 200 raids, arrested 48 people and seized €1.2 million in cash along with 17 tonnes of cocaine.
 Those arrested included lawyers and members of the Hells Angels, serving police officers, an employee of the public prosecutor's office, civil servants, tax officials and hospital administrators suspected of providing information to the gangs, as well as people suspected of gang-related violence.

 Belgian federal prosecutor Frédéric Van Leeuw said that "The operation was concentrated on taking down the Sky ECC infrastructure, dismantling the distribution network and seizing the criminal assets of the distributors" and "as many Sky ECC devices as possible" were seized from identified users.
 The federal prosecutor said about the encryption that "We succeeded.
 We will send Sky ECC the account number of the federal police".

 Belgian and Dutch authorities were alleged to have been able to access the network from 15 February 2021 up to shortly before the raids.
 About a billion messages were intercepted, about half of which had been decrypted by April 2021—further avenues of inquiry were expected to open as decryption progressed.
 The Belgian police said the network they had broken into was so trusted by its criminal users that images of torture, execution orders, insider financial and operational information were freely sent.

-Raids in the Netherlands were part of Operation Argus, the followup to the Lermont operation used to take down EncroChat.
+Raids in the Netherlands were part of Operation Argus, the follow-up to the Lermont operation used to take down EncroChat.

 Sky Global disputed claims that their servers and app had been compromised, claiming that they were aware of a fake "Sky ECC" app being available on unsecure phones.

 Sky Global said they were "actively investigating and pursuing legal action against the offending individuals for impersonation, false lights, trademark infringement, injurious falsehood, defamation and fraud".

 Joris van der Aa, a crime reporter for Gazet van Antwerpen, noted the importance of Operation Sky, saying, "It is a big blow because, in Belgium and a great part of the criminal underworld in the Netherlands, they really trusted Sky as a system.
 They were so full of confidence, and the police now have so much information on how the underworld was structured, bank accounts, all the corrupt contacts are being arrested.
 It takes years to build these networks ...
 In South America they will be thinking, 'Let's not do business with these Dutch and Belgian guys any more'...
 Everyone is waiting for the storm and asking themselves what the police know."